 For example, if your business is based in Boise, but you need to hire five computer programmers for your new office in Tulsa, is a local career fair the best choice?
 Are there enough qualified professionals in the local Boise market who might be willing to relocate, or would you be better off focusing your efforts online?
 You might also consider career fair options in Tulsa, in this case.

 Talk to the career fair organizer, and try to evaluate the opportunity.
 For example, has this event occurred before?
 If so, what was past attendance?
 What other companies participated?
 What was the mix of candidates like?
 What’s the unemployment rate in the area?
 Are any relevant statistics available?

-Career fairs can be expensive, so you want to make sure you’re using your money wisely.
+Career fairs can be expensive, so you want to make sure you’re using your money wisely to help you company stand out.
 Carefully review each opportunity – and your business priorities – before diving in head first.

 3. Attend the right events

-There are a number of different types of career fairs you might consider based on your specific needs.
+There are a number of different types of career fairs you might consider that will help your company stand out.

 - Local workplace development center career fairs: If you have specific geographic needs in areas outside your local market, workplace development centers might have events that will be helpful in filling your vacant positions.